 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 27% and a mean fat level of 10%.
 Together, these figures suggest a carbohydrate content of 55% for the overall product line.

 And a fat-to-protein ratio of about 39%.

-Below-average protein.
+Near-average protein.
 Below-average fat.
-And above-average carbs when compared to a typical dog food in our overall database.
+And above-average carbs when compared to a typical dog food.

-Purina Moist and Meaty is a plant-based semi-moist product using only a modest amount of beef by-product or chicken as its main sources of animal protein, thus earning the brand 1 star.
+Purina Moist and Meaty is a plant-based semi-moist dog food using a modest amount of beef or beef by-products as its main sources of animal protein, thus earning the brand 1 star.